czyzby/wesnoth-saurian-pack/_changelog.md

 * Saurian Spearwoman and Warden ranged attack icons changed to `spear-thrown.png` with a fallback to `spear.png` in Wesnoth <=1.16.1.
+* Improved modding support.
+Now the modification is fully compatible with eras and campaigns that load the unit advancements as a resource.

 ## 4.0.0